basp-group/AIRI/README.md

    "y"               %% vector; data (Stokes I)
-   "u"               %% vector; u coordinate (in units of the wavelength) "v"               %% vector; v coordinate (in units of the wavelength) "w"               %% vector, w coordinate (in units of the wavelength) "nW"              %% vector; inverse of the noise standard deviation "nWimag"          %% vector; square root of the imaging weights if available (Briggs or uniform), empty otherwise "frequency"       %% scalar; observation frequency
+   "u"               %% vector; u coordinate (in units of the wavelength) "v"               %% vector; v coordinate (in units of the wavelength) "w"               %% vector; w coordinate (in units of the wavelength) "nW"              %% vector; inverse of the noise standard deviation "nWimag"          %% vector; square root of the imaging weights if available (Briggs or uniform), empty otherwise "frequency"       %% scalar; observation frequency